 History of Rosedale

 Let’s start with the glorious old days when Sheriff William Botsford Jarvis and his wife -Anne Muray- settled in this area of Toronto in the 1820s.
-One of the most famous features of Rosedale, which is its meandering streets, was created by Anne’s frequent horseback rides through this area.
+One of the most famous features of Rosedale, which is its meandering streets.
+Anne’s frequent horseback rides through this area has created this street.
 In 1864, they sold the Rosedale homestead as a “garden suburb” resulted in its division into two north and south areas.

 These days, Toronto’s Rosedale neighborhood is bounded by the Canadian Pacific Railway tracks to the north, Rosedale Valley Road to the south.
 Yonge Street is the west side of this neighbourhood and Bayview Avenue to the east.
 The fantastic Park Drive Ravine divides this area into the north and south portions and all the area is still flourished by the abundance of trees and foliage.
 However, because of these wide green areas in Rosedale, you can hardly hear vehicular traffic in this luxury neighbourhood despite being situated in the middle of Toronto.